xushiwei/go-iconv/README.md

 # Summary

-go-iconv is a libiconv wrapper for go. libconv Convert string to requested character encoding.
+go-iconv is a libiconv wrapper for go. libiconv Convert string to requested character encoding.

 go-iconv project's homepage is: https://github.com/xushiwei/go-iconv